gram_grep: grep for the 21st Century

 Although the grammar is just about as simple as it gets, note the scripting added.
 Each string fragment is joined into a match, that can then be searched on by a following search.
 This means we can search within C++ strings without worrying about how they are split over lines.

-Note how we have switched from using 1 as the matching regex id to names which we have specified using %token and used in the grammar.
+Note how we have switched from using 1 as the matching regexp id to names which we have specified using %token and used in the grammar.

 Example usage: